The $15 Kmart item that 'exploded' after being nudged

 "I think it is important people know how dangerous this could be, as it was a major fault."

-According to Kmart's website, the digital bathroom scale has a large LCD screen that automatically switches on or off and is battery operated.
+According to Kmart's website, the digital bathroom scale has a large battery-operated LCD screen that automatically switches on or off.

-"The ultra-slim body features a black glass surface" and has the ability to hold a maximum load capacity of 150kg.
+"The ultra-slim body features a black glass surface" and can hold a maximum load of 150kg.

-Earlier this year, the discount department store issued an urgent safety warning to consumers who used two of its single burner stoves.

-In March, the company recalled Active & Co. and Jackaroo portable single burner stoves purchased between November 2015-May 2017 "due to an issue with the manufacturing".
+In March, the company recalled Active & Co. and Jackaroo portable single burner stoves bought between November 2015-May 2017 because of "an issue with the manufacturing".

 The notice advised consumers that there had been "instances where gas leakage" occurred during operation and warned that "fire or explosion" was a possibility.